-The process of marketing your consultation will be extremely different to how you would generally raise community awareness of traditional engagement opportunities.
-It's not as simple as putting a link on your organization's website and expecting the comments to flow in.
+The process of marketing your consultation will be extremely different from how you would generally raise community awareness of traditional engagement opportunities.
+It’s not as simple as putting a link on your organization’s website and expecting the comments to flow in.

 Always use traditional engagement efforts alongside digital engagement

 My first piece of advice is to always combine your online efforts with traditional efforts.
 Don’t look at digital engagement as a replacement to traditional consultation methods, but rather as a way to expand your consultation to reach a broader audience and gain more honest and insightful input from your community and stakeholders.
 One of the easiest ways to combine your online and offline efforts is to bring tablets to public meetings so you can show community members exactly how to use the engagement site.
 This will get them excited about being able to participate at a time and place that is convenient for them.
 This will inform those who would already engage to use the online opportunity, but how can you encourage those residents and stakeholders who are harder to reach?